Talking to Kids About Racism and ViolenceEn Español

 “Racism is not new,” says Dr. Kenya Hameed, PsyD, a clinical neuropsychologist at the Child Mind Institute.
 “These are ongoing problems.
 It’s going to take all of us changing the mentality and the mindset to work towards a better future and fix them.”

-That change, she emphasizes, can’t and won’t happen without frank, open conversation — a conversation that for most black families has never been optional.
+That change, she emphasizes, can’t and won’t happen without frank, open conversation — a conversation that for most people of color has never been optional.
 “It’s really not a choice,” says Dr. Hameed.
 For families of color, racism is a daily reality.
-“Black parents can’t wait, even if they wanted to.”

 Additionally, white families can make a concerted effort to represent racial diversity in the products they buy for their children.
-For example, parents of white children can look for black dolls and books with predominantly black characters, which can help normalize diversity for kids and spark spontaneous, everyday conversations about race.
+For example, parents of white children can look for Black dolls or books that feature kids of color, which can help normalize diversity for kids and spark spontaneous, everyday conversations about race.

 Be clear, direct and factual

 Even with young children, use clear language.
 Don’t say, “People are upset because some groups treat other groups unfairly.”
-Instead, say: “This is about the way that white people treat black people unfairly.”
+Instead, be specific: “This is about the way that white people treat Black people unfairly.”
+Or: “This protest is happening because a white person hurt an Asian American person because of her race.”

 “If you expect children to read between the lines, they can miss the message,” says Dr. Hameed.

-Talk about history.
+Talk about history, too.
 Kids need to know that racism is part of a history that dates back hundreds of years, Dr. Hameed notes.
 At the same time, you can also emphasize your hope for a better future and plan ways your family can help make that a reality.

 Encourage questions — and don’t worry if you can’t answer them

 Kids are likely to have lots of questions about racism and violence, and chances are they won’t be easy ones.
-They might want to know how racism affects them or why white people treat black people unfairly.
+They might want to know how racism affects them or why white people treat people of other races unfairly.
 These aren’t easy subjects and feeling uncomfortable during the conversation is normal — but it’s not a reason to stop talking.

 By tolerating discomfort you’re modeling an important skill for your child.
 Be honest.
 You might say, “I find it really hard to talk about this.
 It feels scary.
 But it also makes me more hopeful about making change.”